-Drawing from the skill-biased technological change (SBTC) framework, a burgeoning body of research, initiated by Peri and Sparber (2009), has recognized the significance of taskbased and occupational-sorting perspectives in comprehending wage disparities between native and foreign workers in contemporary economies.
-Our paper aligns with this theoretical perspective.
-Elaborating on the occupational-task approach, Hurst et al. (2021) suggest that Black-White discrimination varies by the task requirements of jobs, explaining a persistent racial wage gap in the United States.
-In a comparative study for the US and major European countries, Kaya (2023) also provides evidence for the relevance of the task-based approach of SBTC to explain the changes in the overall wage structure and the gender wage gap.
-However, while occupational skill prices played a significant role in reducing the United States gender wage gap, this was not confirmed in most of the studied countries in Europe.
+Drawing from the SBTC framework, a burgeoning body of research, initiated by Peri and Sparber (2009), has recognized the significance of taskbased and occupational-sorting perspectives in comprehending wage disparities between native and foreign workers in contemporary economies.
+Our article aligns with this theoretical perspective.
+Elaborating on the occupational-task approach, Hurst, Rubinstein, and Shimizu (2021) suggested that Black-White discrimination varies by the task requirements of jobs, explaining a persistent racial wage gap in the United States.
+In a comparative study for the United States and major European countries, Kaya (2023) also provided evidence for the relevance of the task-based approach of SBTC to explain the changes in the overall wage structure and the gender wage gap.
+However, although occupational skill prices played a significant role in reducing the US gender wage gap, this was not confirmed in most of the European countries that were studied.

-To analyze the wage earnings differentials at the Swedish labor market, we adopt the occupational classification scheme of the SBTC literature based on Autor et al. (2003), Acemoglu and Autor (2011), Autor and Handel (2013), Acemoglu and Restrepo (2018), among others.
-This literature highlights the increasing wage gap between non-routine and routine tasks and, in particular, between cognitive and manual work tasks as aconsequence of technical change and increased skill intensity.
+To analyze the wage earning differentials in the Swedish labor market, we adopt the occupational classification scheme of the SBTC literature based on Autor, Levy, and Murnane (2003), Acemoglu and Autor (2011), Autor and Handel (2013), and Acemoglu and Restrepo (2018), among others.
+This literature highlights the increasing wage gap between non-routine and routine tasks and, in particular, between cognitive and manual work tasks as a consequence of technical change and increased skill intensity.

-Following scholars using the entire distribution rather than the mean to study wage gaps, we employ recentered influence function (RIF) quantile regressions.
-We explain the wage earnings differences between refugee immigrants and natives across all occupations, controlling for occupational task groups and by using the RIF quantile regression method (Firpo et al., 2009).
-This allows to estimate the impact of changes in the distribution of the explanatory variables on quantiles of the unconditional distribution of the wage variable.
-Recent improvements in the flexibility and simplicity of the RIF methodology, developed by Firpo et al. (2018) and Rios-Avila (2020), have facilitated a deeper analysis of immigrants' relative wage outcomes near the tails and along the entire wage distribution.
-Importantly for the purpose of our study, RIF quantile regressions enable the inclusion of high-dimensional fixed effects and an application of a decomposition analysis for population subgroups.
+Following scholars using the entire distribution rather than the mean to study wage gaps, we employ RIF quantile regressions.
+We explain the wage earnings differences between refugee immigrants and natives across all occupations, controlling for occupational task groups and by using the RIF quantile regression method (Firpo, Fortin, and Lemieux 2009).
+This approach allows us to estimate the impact of changes in the distribution of the explanatory variables on quantiles of the unconditional distribution of the wage variable.
+Recent improvements in the flexibility and simplicity of the RIF methodology, developed by Firpo, Fortin, and Lemieux (2018) and Rios-Avila (2020), have facilitated a deeper analysis of immigrants' relative wage outcomes near the tails and along the entire wage distribution.
+Important for the purpose of our study, RIF quantile regressions enable the inclusion of high-dimensional fixed effects and an application of a decomposition analysis for population subgroups.
+Our article is closely related to a limited number of recent immigration

-Our paper is closely related to a limited number of recent immigration studies using similar techniques with RIF regressions and a decomposition approach to study differences between groups along the distribution of the explanatory variable.
-Ingwersen and Thomsen (2019) examine the wage gap between natives and immigrants in Germany from 1994 to 2015 and report a significant gap between the categories of foreigners, naturalized immigrants, and comparable native Germans without a migration background.
+Our article is closely related to a limited number of recent immigration studies using similar techniques with RIF regressions and an Oaxaca-Blinder (OB) decomposition approach to study differences between groups along the distribution of the explanatory variable.
+Ingwersen and Thomsen (2019) examined the wage gap between natives and immigrants in Germany from 1994 to 2015 and report a significant gap between the categories of foreigners, naturalized immigrants, and comparable native Germans without a migration background.
 The gap is largest in the upper quantiles.
-Storm (2022) applies a task-specialization perspective on the native-foreign wage gap in Germany.
-Using data from the period 1992-2018, he shows that the wage gap is largely explained by natives specializing in high-paying interactive activities between and within occupations, while foreign workers are specializing in low-paying manual activities.
-Muckenhuber et al. (2022) use a sample of Austrian household data for 2014 to investigate the native-migrant wealth gap as an indicator of integration into society.
-Controlling for socioeconomic characteristics, they find that the gap is most pronounced especially in the upper half of the distribution with substantial within-group inequality for migrants and evidence for catching up when second-generation migrants are considered.
+Storm (2022) applied a task-specialization perspective on the native-foreign wage gap in Germany.
+Using data from the period 1992- 2018, he showed that the wage gap is largely explained by natives specializing in high-paying interactive activities between and within occupations, whereas foreign workers are specializing in low-paying manual activities.
+Muckenhuber, Rehm, and Schnetzer (2022) used a sample of Austrian household data for 2014 to investigate the native-migrant wealth gap as an indicator of integration into society.
+Controlling for socioeconomic characteristics, they found that the gap is most pronounced especially in the upper half of the distribution, with substantial within-group inequality for migrants and evidence for catching up when second-generation migrants are considered.